-Troutman Pepper’s Labor + Employment Group
+Troutman Pepper Locke's Labor + Employment Group

 A recent ruling by the California Supreme Court could have lasting consequences for timekeeping practices and the payment of wages for hourly employees.
 In the case of Troester v.
-Starbucks Corp., the court ruled on July 26, 2018 that Starbucks had to pay the plaintiff for time spent on regular, off-the-clock tasks.
-The court
+Starbucks Corp., the court ruled on July 26, 2018 that Starbucks had to pay the plaintiff for time spent on

 On Wednesday, May 23, from 3 – 4 pm ET, Troutman Sanders attorneys, Alan Wingfield, Wendy Sugg, and Meagan Mihalko will present a webinar discussing employment-purpose background screening laws.
-The federal Fair Credit Reporting Act imposes technical paperwork requirements on employers desiring to obtain background screenings, and many millions of dollars have been paid in
+The federal Fair Credit Reporting Act imposes technical paperwork requirements on employers desiring to obtain background screenings, and many millions of

 In a unanimous decision, the California Supreme Court embraced a standard that presumes workers in California are employees instead of independent contractors.
 The April 30, 2018 decision in Dynamex Operations West Inc. v.
-The Superior Court of Los Angeles County moves away from a more flexible classification test that had been in effect for nearly
+The Superior Court of Los Angeles County moves away from a more flexible classification test that had

 The beginning of the new year often brings fresh resolve, brightened attitudes, and a renewed sense of hope for the coming year.
 Savvy employers harness those emotions in their workforce and engage their employees to reach new goals and achievements.
-But behind the scenes, employers also need to be aware of new laws and regulations
+But behind the scenes, employers also need to be aware

 California companies with five or more employees are subject to new legislation that prohibits criminal background screenings prior to a conditional offer of employment.
 This legislation also prohibits requesting information about criminal history on an application or at a preliminary point in the hiring process.
-Affected employers should carefully review the law’s requirements as set
+Affected employers should carefully review

 Troutman Sanders’ lawyers Wendy Sugg and Megan Nicholls will co-present this free background screening webinar.
 Participants will learn about: